In 2023, just 21% of high school seniors met all four ACT benchmarks, while 43% failed to meet even one.

 - Start with the main topic: Put the subject (e.g., ACT Math, ACT Reading) in the centre.
 Branch out into main categories like Formulas, Strategies, or Question Types.

-- Try to keep branches short: Use keywords or short phrases, not long sentences.
+- Try to keep branches short: Use keywords or brief phrases instead of long sentences.
 For example, write SOHCAHTOA instead of a full trigonometry explanation.

-- Add colours: Give each branch its own colour (e.g., red for Math, blue for English).
+- Add colors: Give each branch its own colour (e.g., red for Math, blue for English).

 - Leave space for notes: Leave space to add examples or practice problems as you study.
 A mind map should grow with your prep.